Small Knob Sedge

 AVH map: SA distribution map (external link)

-Sedge with slender stems to 20 cm high.
-Leaves to 3 mm with.
+Sedge with slender stems to 30 cm high.
+Leaves mostly shorter than culms, to 3 mm with.
 Bracts 2, leaf-like, close together, much longer than the inflorescence.
 Flower-spikes 2-4, sessile in a terminal cluster or one a little lower down, ovoid, to 10 mm long, with a few male flowers at the base, the greater part female; glumes acuminate, greenish or pallid tinged with yellow.
+This variety is distinguished from the other variety recognised in South Australia C. inversa var. major which is larger (to 60 cm high) and have transverse bars on the utricle.
 Flowering between September and April.
 Fruits are green-brown, short clusters of heads each containing numerous individual fruit.
-Seeds are smooth brown ellipsoid seed to 2 mm long and 1.5 mm wide, covered by a papery layer with a pointed forked tip.
+Seeds are smooth brown ellipsoid nut to 2 mm long and 1.5 mm wide, covered by a papery layer (utricle), smooth with a pointed forked tip.
 Seed embryo type is capitate.

 Seed collection and propagation

 Collect seeds between December and April.
 Collect fruits either by running your hands along the heads; mature seeds will come-off easily, or cut whole heads that are brown, containing dark hard seeds.
 Place the heads in a tray and leave to dry for one to two weeks.
 Then rub the heads with a rubber bung to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From three collections, the seed viability was high, ranging from 90% to 100%.
+Seed viability is usually high.